bitrix24/b24restdocs/api-reference/events/event-unbind.md

 {% note info %}

-If you need to remove event handlers set with an empty `auth_type` (authorized on behalf of the user who triggered the event), but keep other handlers, specify `auth_type=0` or an empty value for the parameter.
+If you need to remove event handlers set with an empty `auth_type` (authorized on behalf of the user who triggered the event), but keep the other handlers, specify `auth_type=0` or an empty value for the parameter.

 {% endnote %}
 ||